Are you looking for a EMP proof watch or one that’s better for SHTF?

 Many people don’t wear a wrist watch anymore.
 Why?
 Because nearly everyone carries a ‘smart phone’ these days.
 So there’s no need.

 However there are “what if” scenarios that might zap a smart phone.
-Whereas a good old fashioned (or modern) wrist watch may keep on ticking.
+Whereas a good old fashioned (or modern) mechanical wrist watch may keep on ticking.

 Best SHTF Watch for Preparedness

 The ‘what if’ hypothetical scenarios that would turn your iPhone or Android into a paper weight are pretty extreme.
 However a good ol’ wrist watch may keep on ticking under many of those scenarios.

 SHTF scenarios that are bad for smart phones:

 – Electrical grid down for extended time.
 Modern life as we know it will be changed in a very big way (that’s putting it mildly!).